trust-rust/rust-ownership/TUTORIAL.md

 15: error: could not compile `tr`
 ````

-That error may seem dense with unfamiliar terms, so lets look at the relevant output line by line.
+That error may seem dense with unfamiliar terms, so let us look at the relevant output line by line.

 #### **Line 1**
 ````rust